rwaming/react_blog/README.md

 # rwaming.github.io

-I'm making my blog while styding a lot of thing about frontend. :)
+I'm making my blog while studying a lot of thing about frontend. :)